mr152here/hexegg/docs/MANUAL.md

 *goto \<position\>*
 *g \<position\>*
 > go to the file *position*.
 Specified as a decimal or hexadecimal value.
 If *position* starts with + or - sign, then is interpreted as relative value from the current position.
+And if starts with 'b' than is interpreted as bookmark index.
 >
+> 'goto 152' - go to to the file offset 152
 > 'g 10' - go to the file offset 10
 > 'g xBEEF' - go to the file offset 48879
 > 'g -x10' - go 16 bytes back from the current position
 > 'g +50' - go 50 bytes forward
+> 'g b5' - go to the bookmark 5 position

+*bookmark \<bookmark_index\>*
+*b \<bookmark_index\>*
+> store the current file or cursor position in the boomark register under the *bookmark_index* number.
+You can go to the stored location with *goto* command or by pressing that index number.

+*findallbookmarks*
+*fab*
+> show all bookmarks and their indexes in the location bar.
+You can navigate through them using standard '[',']' keys.

 *findallpatches*
 *fap*